mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type SupportDescription: string
     :param SupportDescription:

-      Support information about the product.
+      The support information about the product.